SamHseih/Verilog-DIC-VLSI/README.md

 ---

 ### Intersection of Two Circles — RTL & Synthesis
-**Topic:** Geometric computation in hardware
-**Goal:**
-Design a Verilog module `SET.v` to calculate the number of integer points within the intersection of two circles on an 8×8 grid.
+**Description:** Designs a Verilog hardware module that computes the number of integer grid points within the intersection of two circles on an 8×8 plane.

 - Input: Two circle centers and radii
 - Output: Count of intersecting integer points
 - Requires low-power synthesis and timing ≤ 10 ns